dannim272/Non-Exam-Assesment/README.md

 ## Things to implement
 - Make the API work for current ticker price display
 - Implement the regression model of some sort or something similar
+- Make the interface more appealing (probably darker colors)